 Yes…House equity.
 People should most definitely be including house equity in their pot.
 If you have equity inside of your house which you could easily remortgage to release and still pay the same expenses, this is an asset!
 My 10k expenses are including my mortgage payments.
 In 6 years time, I could easily remortgage, take that equity, and pay the exact same mortgage fees, keeping my expenses at 10k per year.
 If I paid my mortgage off, my expenses would then lower by the same amount as the income I would have earned from releasing the equity.
 A house is basically just an alternative bank account.

-37 years!2 This money should last me until I’m 70!
+37 years![note]If you can’t get your equity into a tax-efficient wrapper, this figure may be a bit lower as the drawdown and compound interest calculator will assume that you’re saving in tax-exempt accounts and will therefore not deduct tax.[/note] This money should last me until I’m 70!
 I should definitely be able to leisurely cross the bridge and happily bask in the pension valley with lots of years to spare, and the awesome thing is – all of the time which I’ve spent crossing the bridge, I’ve not been touching my pension pot.
 This has been compounding away happily without anyone touching it.
-In fact, your remaining balance wouldn’t even have changed if you did have access to your whole pot.
-You’ll have exactly the same left.
-It doesn’t that you took 4% annually of only your ISA instead of 4% annually of your ISA and pension combined.
+In fact, your remaining balance wouldn’t even have changed if you did have access to your whole pot; you’ll have exactly the same left.
+It doesn’t matter that you took 4% annually from only your ISA instead of 4% annually of your ISA and pension combined.
 You’ve still got the same final sum.
 The only thing that matters is that you made it to your pension without running out of money.

 So, What Should I Do?